 The Doctor of Philosophy in religion provides an opportunity for qualified students to do graduate work in this discipline at the highest level and in the university setting.
 It provides preparation for research and teaching in graduate theological education and in the college and university setting where religion is taught as one of the liberal arts and in relation to other such disciplines, particularly the humanities, the social sciences, and the natural sciences.
-The Baylor program offers work in four areas: New Testament, Old Testament, Church History, and Theology (Historical Theology, Systematic Theology, Christian Ethics, Contemporary Theology, Religion and Literature).
+The Baylor program offers work in four areas: New Testament, Old Testament, Historical Studies, and Theological Studies (Historical Theology, Systematic Theology, Christian Ethics, Contemporary Theology, Religion and Literature).

 For the Ph.D. in religion, a total of fifty-seven (57) hours is required; nine (9) dissertation hours and thirty-nine (39) semester hours (minimum) as indicated here: